Welcome to our ultimate guide of the best places to visit in Texas!

 Big Bend National Park

-Big Bend National Park features diverse fauna and flora within this natural sanctuary, which is home to around 450 species of birds, as well as hares, roadrunners, mountain cougars, and bears.
+Big Bend National Park features diverse fauna and flora and is home to around 450 species of birds, as well as hares, roadrunners, mountain cougars, and bears.

-The Museum District in Houston is an area of the city where about 20 museums for all tastes are located, including the Museum of Natural Sciences, Museum of Fine Arts, Contemporary Art, Children’s Museum, and more.
+It features several premier museums including the Houston Museum of Natural Science, Museum of Fine Arts, Contemporary Art, Children’s Museum, and more.

 Padre Island National Seashore

-Located a short drive from Corpus Christi, this beautiful barrier separating the Laguna Madre from the Gulf of Mexico.
+Located a short drive from Corpus Christi, this beautiful undeveloped barrier island separates the Laguna Madre from the Gulf of Mexico.